WilderWes/fedora_dotfiles/README.md

-# Fedora Sway DotFiles
+# Fedora DotFiles

 **Author:** Weston Preising

-A minimal Fedora 43 Sway configuration focused on development (I'm currently a MS in CS candidate at Mines) and guitar practice/recording.
+A minimal Fedora 43 i3/Sway configuration focused on development (I'm currently a MS in CS candidate at Mines) and guitar practice/recording.
 Emphasis on vim-based applications when possible since vim is fun.
 A profound thank you to all open source contributors--thank you for making Linux accessible and enjoyable :).

 ## To-do